 Solid Spruce Top Yields Crisp Articulation

 Takamine GX18CE Taka-Mini Electro Acoustic Travel Guitar, Natural

 Portable & Comfortable 3/4 Size NEX Body Style

 Perfect For Performing Musicians Due To Built-In Electronics

 Seagull S6 Original Concert Hall QIT Electro Acoustic

 Godin QIT Electronics Offer Rich, Full Amplification

-Martin Dreadnought Jr. 2 Electro Acoustic Guitar, Sapele
+Martin Dreadnought Jr. 2 Electro Acoustic, Sapele

 Martin LX Ed Sheeran Divide Signature Electro Acoustic